gvcallen/parax/README.md

 - Abstract interfaces for fixed, bounded, and probabilistic PyTrees
 - Associated filtering and tree manipulation tools

-The above makes Parax great for:
+This makes Parax great for:

 - Parameterizations in machine learning
 - Bounded optimization in scientific modeling